sorgelig/SAMCoupe_MIST/README.md

 Write feature isn't mature yet.
 Make backup of important disks before write to them.

-**MiST firmware must be updated to release 2016-06-19 or later for correct disk functionality!**

 Core provides autostart for newly inserted disk into drive 1.
 Autostart works only on startup screen with stripes.
 Press any key after restart before loading the disk if you don't want autostart.

 ### Keyboard: